albertony/rclone/docs/content/dropbox.md

 # {{< icon "fab fa-dropbox" >}} Dropbox

-Paths are specified as `remote:path`.

-Dropbox paths may be as deep as required, e.g.
+Paths are specified as `remote:path`, and may be as deep as required, e.g.
 `remote:directory/subdirectory`.

 ## Configuration